SoloChe/my_deepresearch/README.md

 to synchronize the environment.
 For testing,

-`uv run python -m nanoDeepResearch.main --query "your query here" `
+`uv run python -m myDeepResearch.main --query "your query here" `

 Some API keys are required to run the project, such as openai, tavily and jina.
 You can